LERCAutomation/DataSearches-UserGuide/introduction/introduction.rst

 * For each data layer, a detailed definition of what information should be returned from it.
 * Details on the display and labelling of output from individual data layers.

-Using this configuration file, each individual LERC can tailor the Data Searches Tool to its individual requirements in great detail.
+Using this configuration file, each individual LERC can tailor the Data Searches tool to its individual requirements in great detail.
 Examples of the XML file are included in the :doc:`../appendix/appendix`, and the process of setting up this file is discussed in the section on :doc:`setting up the tool <../setup/setup>`.

 .. index::
 	single: Benefits